expo/expo/docs/pages/guides/config-plugins.md

 - **Instructions in your README**: If the plugin is tied to a React Native module, then you should document manual setup instructions for the package.
 If anything goes wrong with the plugin, users should still be able to manually add the package to their project.
 Doing this often helps you to find ways to reduce the setup, which can lead to a simpler plugin.
   - Document the available properties for the plugin, and specify if the plugin works without props.
   - If you can make your plugin work after running prebuild multiple times, that’s a big plus!
-It can improve the developer experience to be able to run `expo prebuild` without the `--clean` flag to sync changes.
+It can improve the developer experience to be able to run `npx expo prebuild` without the `--clean` flag to sync changes.
 - **Naming conventions**: Use `withFeatureName` if cross-platform.
 If the plugin is platform specific, use a camel case naming with the platform right after “with”.
 Ex; `withIosSplash`, `withAndroidSplash`.
 There is no universally agreed upon casing for `iOS` in camel cased identifiers, we prefer this style and suggest using it for your config plugins too.
-- **Leverage built-in plugins**: Account for built-in plugins from the [prebuild config](https://github.com/expo/expo-cli/blob/master/packages/prebuild-config/src/plugins/withDefaultPlugins.ts).
-Some features are included for historical reasons, like the ability to automatically copy and link [Google services files](https://github.com/expo/expo-cli/blob/3a0ef962a27525a0fe4b7e5567fb7b3fb18ec786/packages/config-plugins/src/ios/Google.ts#L15) defined in the Expo config.
+- **Leverage built-in plugins**: Account for built-in plugins from the [prebuild config](https://github.com/expo/expo/blob/512e1329940ce158edcdb91bc91a3d4990578eab/packages/%40expo/prebuild-config/src/plugins/withDefaultPlugins.ts).
+Some features are included for historical reasons, like the ability to automatically copy and link [Google services files](https://github.com/expo/expo/blob/512e1329940ce158edcdb91bc91a3d4990578eab/packages/%40expo/config-plugins/src/ios/Google.ts) defined in the Expo config.
 If there is overlap, then maybe recommend the user uses the built-in types to keep your plugin as simple as possible.
 - **Split up plugins by platform**: For example — `withIosSplash`, `withAndroidSplash`.
-This makes using the `--platform` flag in `expo prebuild` a bit easier to follow in `EXPO_DEBUG` mode.
+This makes using the `--platform` flag in `npx expo prebuild` a bit easier to follow in `EXPO_DEBUG` mode.
 - **Unit test your plugin**: Write Jest tests for complex modifications.
 If your plugin requires access to the filesystem, use a mock system (we strongly recommend [`memfs`][memfs]), you can see examples of this in the [`expo-notifications`](https://github.com/expo/expo/blob/fc3fb2e81ad3a62332fa1ba6956c1df1c3186464/packages/expo-notifications/plugin/src/__tests__/withNotificationsAndroid-test.ts#L34) plugin tests.
   - Notice the root [**/**mocks\*\*\*\*](https://github.com/expo/expo/tree/main/packages/expo-notifications/plugin/__mocks__) folder and [**plugin/jest.config.js**](https://github.com/expo/expo/tree/main/packages/expo-notifications/plugin/jest.config.js).
 - A TypeScript plugin is always better than a JavaScript plugin.
 Check out the [`expo-module-script` plugin][ems-plugin] tooling for more info.
-- Do not modify the `sdkVersion` via a config plugin, this can break commands like `expo install` and cause other unexpected issues.
+- Do not modify the `sdkVersion` via a config plugin, this can break commands like `npx expo install` and cause other unexpected issues.

 ### Versioning

-By default, `expo prebuild` runs transformations on a [source template][source-template] associated with the Expo SDK version that a project is using.
-The SDK version is defined in the **app.json** or inferred from the installed version of `expo` that the project has.
+`npx expo prebuild` runs transformations on a [prebuild template][prebuild-template] associated with the version of `expo` a project has installed.

-When Expo SDK upgrades to a new version of React Native for instance, the template may change significantly to account for changes in React Native or new releases of iOS or Android.
+When Expo SDK upgrades to a new version of React Native for instance, the [prebuild template][prebuild-template] may change significantly to account for changes in React Native or new releases of iOS or Android.

 If your plugin is mostly using [static modifications](#static-modification) then it will work well across versions.
-If it's using a regular expression to transform application code, then you'll definitely want to document which Expo SDK version your plugin is intended for.
+If it's using a regular expression to transform application code, then you'll definitely want to document which version of `expo` your plugin is intended for.
 Expo releases a new version quarterly (every 3 months), and there is a [beta period][expo-beta-docs] where you can test if your plugin works with the new version before it's released.

 <!-- TODO: versioned plugin wrapper -->